 And it had a knock-on effect because the more I exercised, the more I wanted to explore other aspects of my health and wellbeing too – what I was eating and drinking, how I was sleeping, my mindset – and I started to notice the things that made me tick.

-As I got physically fitter and stronger, I began to feel mentally fitter and stronger too.
-I became better at handling stress and felt more in control knowing that I had this new tool I could use whenever I needed a breather.
+I signed up with a PT, learnt more about strength training, movement and recovery (rather than just flinging myself around in a HIIT class!) and, as I got physically fitter and stronger, I began to feel mentally fitter and stronger too.
+I became better at handling stress and felt more in control knowing that I could head to the gym whenever I needed some headspace.

 Fitness became my reset button.

-EXERCISE CAN EITHER BE YOUR BEST FRIEND OR YOUR WORST ENEMY
+EXERCISE CAN FEEL LIKE YOUR BEST FRIEND OR YOUR WORST ENEMY.